 On March 6, 2023, the Company announced that it has filed a Request for Arbitration with the International Centre for Settlement of Investment Disputes ("ICSID") against the United Mexican States.
 The treatment and inaction by the Mexican courts have resulted in a judicial expropriation of its subsidiary's investment in DynaMexico and a denial of justice in breach of Mexico's obligations under the North American Trade Agreement ("NAFTA").
 On February 7, 2024, the Company filed its Memorial related to the NAFTA claim and received Mexico's Counter-Memorial on June 19, 2024.
-On December 12, 2024, the Company filed its Reply on the Merits and Counter Memorial and is awaiting Mexico's counter filing.
+On December 12, 2024, the Company filed its Reply on the Merits and Counter Memorial and received Mexico's Rejoinder on the Merits and Reply on April 29, 2025.
 The Company is seeking damages as a result of Mexico's breaches of NAFTA, which would include the striking off the \$48 million judgement issued in favour of Dyna Mexico the Company does not recognize.